ninjavungve/infrastructure-demo/README.md

 ## Building a base image

 To create a new minimal base image, use `make base-image`.
-This uses bootstrap.sh to install a minimal base system into a directory, configures some core settings and imports it as the base image into Docker.
+This gets the Docker ubuntu image, configures some core settings and stores it as the base image into Docker.
 The base image is the prerequisite for other images.

 ## Building an image